 - Terrace gardening or Rooftop gardening requires less maintenance.

 - Growing plants on the terrace can get lots of Sun.
-If needed, shade net can be used for shade loving plants.
+If needed, a shade net can be used for shade-loving plants.

 - Your building looks beautiful with terrace gardening and provides an amazing view for others.